zihuaweng/leetcode-solutions/README.md

 ## Algorithms
 1. [Rolling Hashing](https://www.youtube.com/watch?v=BQ9E-2umSWc)
 2. [Rabin–Karp algorithm](https://en.wikipedia.org/wiki/Rabin%E2%80%93Karp_algorithm)
-    - string-searching algorithm uses hashing to **find an exact match of a pattern string in a text**.
+    - String-searching algorithm uses hashing to **find an exact match of a pattern string in a text**.
 It uses a **rolling hash** to quickly filter out positions of the text that cannot match the pattern, and then checks for a match at the remaining positions.
 Generalizations of the same idea can be used to find more than one match of a single pattern, or to find matches for more than one pattern.
     - two steps: first hashing two substrings, if they have the same hash value, check each character if they match.
 3. [Kadane’s Algorithm, DP,](https://medium.com/@rsinghal757/kadanes-algorithm-dynamic-programming-how-and-why-does-it-work-3fd8849ed73d#:~:text=Kadane's%20algorithm%20is%20able%20to,runtime%20of%20O(n).)
     - DP, Maximum Subarray Problem